V2 – bigShoulders

 Repeat these steps for both the right-hand Shoulder Block and the Z Cart.

-7 Motor Controller
+7 Motor Driver Electronics

 Please read the instructions that come with your HobbyCNC controller/motor kit very carefully.
 Here are a couple of gotchas that we found through trial and error: